 If you still cannot get Opticstudio to locate the license, feel free to contact Zemax support or your license administrator or company IT department for further help.

-This section is optional.
-Opticstudio will automatically use a network license seat when it launches, and releases the license seat when it closes.
-Most users will just make the license "Default'.
+Using the Check out feature is optional.
+Zemax software will automatically use a network license seat when it launches and release the license seat back to the server when it closes.
+Most users will just make the license "Default' and use it while connected to the network.

-To check out a license, follow these steps:
+To check out a license seat for offline use, follow these steps:

 - Close OpticStudio to ensure the license seat is not in use.